 So, as long as our income continues to remain the same, then my plan should work perfectly.
 And if we start to make anymore money, then hopefully I will be able to fully pay off my student loans in March, however, a one month difference will not kill me.

-This may sound stupid, but have you ever truly added up your total, down to the exact cent?
+This may sound stupid, but have you ever truly added up your total student loan debt, down to the exact cent?
 Enter reality and figure out how much you actually owe.
 I have a couple of friends who still can’t really say how much they owe, because they aren’t sure.
 I can understand this because some of the loans that you’ve taken out might have been from 4 or more years ago.

-When I added up my total loans, I wasn’t completely sure of the exact dollar amount.
+When I added up my total student loan debt, I wasn’t completely sure of the exact dollar amount.
 YES I REALLY JUST SAID THAT, I’m a bad personal finance blogger.
 I did know of the general area, but I was off by around $2,000.
 When I finally sat down and realized the exact dollar amount that I owed, reality really set in.

-Once you know that exact number, it’ll help you realize that you need an action plan to pay it off.
+Once you know that exact number, it’ll help you realize that you need an student loan repayment action plan to pay it off.

 It’s really up to you personally.
 Different people prefer to attack their debt in different ways.
 With me, I’m trying to get rid of my student loans which have the highest interest rates.
 A large amount of my loans are at 6.8%.